What Are the Pros and Cons of Sunbrella Fabric? A Balanced Review

 Common Disadvantages of Sunbrella Fabric

-1. Fading Over Time
+1. Superior Durability with Some Fading Over Time

 Feature Sunbrella Fabric Olefin Fabric Polyester Fabric